Amnius Anicius Paulinus

-Amnius Manius Caesonius Nicomachus Anicius Paulinus signo Honorius (simplified as Amnius Anicius Paulinus; 334–335 AD) was a politician of the Roman Empire.
+Amnius Manius Caesonius Nicomachus Anicius Paulinus signo Honorius AD 334–335) was a politician of the Roman Empire.

 Biography

 Paulinus probably was the son of Amnius Anicius Julianus, consul in 322, and the nephew of Sextus Anicius Paulinus, consul in 325.
 He was thus a member of the gens Anicia.

 Paulinus was consul in 334 and praefectus urbi of Rome in 334–335.
-In 334 he erected an equestrian statue to emperor Constantine I in the Roman Forum; a statue was dedicated to him in the Forum of Trajan, whose inscription celebrates Paulinus for "his high birth, his eloquence, his fairness, and his good judgment, for which he is renowned in private and in public".
+In 334, he erected an equestrian statue to emperor Constantine I in the Roman Forum.
+In turn, a statue was dedicated to him in the Forum of Trajan, the inscription of which celebrates Paulinus for "his high birth, his eloquence, his fairness, and his good judgment, for which he is renowned in private and in public".

 Family

 Christian Settipani has tried to reconstruct Paulinus' familial bonds.
 According to Settipani, Paulinus was married to Pincia (born c.
-305) or, better, to Auchenia.
+305) or, perhaps more likely, to Auchenia.
 His wife was perhaps the daughter of Pincius (b. c.
 280 and c.v. in the beginning of the 4th century) and wife Caeionia (b.
 285 or 290), in turn perhaps the daughter of (Marcus) Caeionius Proculus, suffect consul of Rome in 289, and wife Alfenia Juliana.

 They were perhaps the parents of Anicius Auchenius Bassus, praefectus urbi of Rome in 382.